lambda-stockly/build-stockly-MarketingUI-Reed/README.md

 # build-stockly-MarketingUI-Reed

-Reed's marketing UI repo.
-We know great things occur here.
-Beautiful, UI-centric things.

-the stockly website features a predictive stock modeling service based on twitter sentiment.
+the Stockly Product features a predictive stock modeling service based on twitter sentiment.

 this repository has a marketing page and an about page the marketing page has the following: